thecodinglynx/leetcode/README.md

-# leetcode
+# leetcode solutions
-Code for different leetcode solutions
+My solutions to some of the leetcode challenges I completed.
+The solutions are mostly written in Go and/or Java.